-Inside: I believe that engaging kids in to creative play doesn’t have to be overwhelming, so yourself a headache with these useful tips you need to know before start making a quiet book.
+Inside: I believe that engaging kids in creative play don’t have to be overwhelming, so yourself a headache with these useful tips you need to know before starting making a quiet book.

 So let’s start.

 1. Decide a theme you wanna do, main colours and what is your end goal.
 You can focus on the child’s favourite movie, characters or you can be focused on pages with different activities that will help your child to learn and develop fine motor skills.

 Bonus: Download a free worksheet to plan your quiet book.

 2. Decide on the size of each page and the number of pages.
 The most common page size is 9×9 inches, but you can do bigger or smaller, just keep in mind that most of the patterns you will find online is made for basic 9×9 inches size.
 The number of pages may vary anywhere from 6, 10, 12 or more.